FilipDominec/thesis/README.md

  * [/] Conclusion
  * [ ] attach the list of own publications
  * [ ] ... abstract + its translation
+ * [ ] comment on tunability of various structures - parametric scans of results etc.
  * [ ] Use correct citation style!